biomystery/pkm-obsidian/Settings/git_sync.md

-# Icloud sync and git version control
+# icloud sync and git version control

 Below is one common method to “lift” your Git repository out of your iCloud‐synced vault so that only a tiny pointer file remains inside your vault.
 This keeps the bulky Git metadata out of your mobile device’s sync, improving Obsidian’s startup time.